MiSTer-devel/ao486_MiSTer/README.md

 # ao486 port for MiSTer by Sorgelig.

-Basically it's 486 compatible core, but speed is not great.
+Basically it's 486 compatible core, but not fast.
 Still it's a great emulator for very old DOS games/apps.

 ## Differences from original ao486
 * Master clock is 90MHz instead of 30MHz in original ao486.
 * BIOS, floppy and HDD images are located in separate files for easy use.
 No special utility required.
 * Uses standard MiSTer OSD, can choose floppy(hot swap) and HDD(after reset).
-* SoundBlaster 2.0 with better OPL2/3 implementation (OPL2/3 code is based on [opl3_fpga](https://github.com/gtaylormb/opl3_fpga))
+* SoundBlaster 2.0 with better OPL2/3 implementation.
 * HDMI video and audio.
 Note: original ao486 output non-standard VGA video frequencies and have bad centering.
+* UART (COM1) implementation to connect either Linux console or PPP.

 ## How to install